 One of the best aspects of Kampala is that it’s safe to walk around during the day in virtually any part of the capital.
 The city has many green and verdant spots, and the people are very friendly, all adding to a great place to spend some time.

 The worst thing about Kampala is the traffic.
 Near gridlock descends on the city during rush hour, and it can take more than two hours to break out of the city.
 The valleys fill up with the belching fumes of the minibusses, and some days you can chew the air.

-Uganda’s capital covers a 189 sq km (46,702 acres) landscape of distinct hills separated by swampy valleys draining into Lake Victoria.
-Many of these hills bear landmarks that mean that you need never get completely lost in Greater Kampala.
-Which I wouldn’t say for the region’s other cities like Nairobi and Dar es Salaam.
+Kampala covers a 189-sq-km (46,702-acres) landscape of distinct hills separated by swampy valleys draining into Lake Victoria.
+Many of these hills bear landmarks, meaning you never need to get lost entirely in Greater Kampala, which I wouldn’t say for the region’s other cities.

 Kampala’s most obvious reference point is the modern mufti-storied city center on Nakasero Hill.
 It is surrounded by more discreet but no less identifiable landmarks on neighboring summits.

 Kampala’s modern city center sprawls across a valley about 2.5km east of Kabaka Mwanga’s former capital on Kasubi Hill, immediately east of Lugard’s original fort on Old Kampala Hill — boasts little in the way of compelling sightseeing.

 The most important cluster of architecture worth your attention is around the acacia-lined Parliament Avenue on the city center’s east side.
 On the same block lies the so-called White House, occupied by the Kampala City Council.
 Immediately to its east, on De Winton Road, stands the National Theatre and attached African Crafts Village.